redstone-finance/redstone-docs/docs/dapps/redstone-live-feeds.md

 ### `passthrough`

 Delivers each individual signer payload immediately, without waiting for a quorum threshold.
-Use this when you need the lowest possible latency and handle signer verification yourself.
+Use this when you need the lowest possible latency and handle signer aggregation yourself.

 ```jsonc
 {